-Book Metadata - What The Heck Is Book Metadata?
+Book Metadata?
+What The Heck Is Book Metadata?

 If you look at the image below, notice the categories listed on the left.
 These are the keyword phrases that can become new category listings for your book if you use them as your keywords, and really help in making your book discoverable.

-The other change I made was in adding a subtitle.
 As this is again searchable metadata, it helps readers find your book.
 As my book title, Louis, says little and is not going to be found by search, adding the subtitle of, The Life Of Real Spy, guides readers interested in the spy and espionage genre towards my book.

-The most difficult change for me was in re-wring my book description, as although it needs to contain all the normal SEO norms such as repeating keywords from the title, subtitle, perhaps series name and using some SEO power words, it should NOT include the words and phrases used in the categories.
+The most difficult change for me was in rewriting my book description, as although it needs to contain all the normal SEO norms such as repeating keywords from the title, subtitle, perhaps series name and using some SEO power words, it should NOT include the words and phrases used in the categories.

 This is a bit weird, but as I have researched, it is a peculiarity of how Amazon uses metadata.

-Lastly, the choice of categories is very important, but limited to only two.
+Lastly, the choice of categories is very important but limited to only two.

 Select wisely, but avoid using general categories such as romance or science fiction.
 Dig deeper to find two, more specific to your book.
 In the book I have changed, I selected FICTION > Thrillers > Espionage and FICTION > War & Military in place of my old categories of FICTION > Drama and FICTION > Historical.

 Now, does all this work?
-Well, I’ll let you know in a month or so if my sales improve.
+Yes, it definitely does help in making your book more discoverable online.

-But one other important thing to know about metadata is that if you don’t get it right first time, you can try again, and again, and again.
-Experiment and see what works, or doesn’t work.
-It could be as simple as finding just one golden keyword phrase, changing a category or editing your book description that will make your book more discoverable and hopefully, improves your book sales dramatically.
+One other important factor to know about metadata is that if you don’t get it right first time, you can try again, and again, and again.
+Experiment to see what works or doesn’t work.

+It could be as simple as finding just one golden keyword phrase, changing a category or editing your book description that will make your book more discoverable and hopefully, improve your book sales dramatically.

-While I would not suggest that improving your metadata alone will magically increase book sales ten fold, it should be considered as one vital part of your package of book promotion strategies.
+While I would not suggest that improving your metadata alone will magically increase book sales tenfold, it should be considered as one vital part of your package of book promotion strategies.

+When you do a google search, you will see metadata in action as the page title and description for each search entry in the list of Google search results.

+Metadata is what drives SEO so it is important to take the time to learn how to use basic SEO practices not only for your books but also for your website and blog posts.

-3 thoughts on “Book Metadata – What The Heck Is Metadata?”
+3 thoughts on “Book Metadata?
+What The Heck Is Book Metadata?”

 Using a link at http://writerswin.com/metadata-importance-authors/ I found out that the ISNI that was created for my book from the Library of Congress records had misspelled the title.
 I sent correction messages to the agencies involved.